publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 >     “(1) __Review.—__

->     The Secretary of Health and Human Services shall review payment levels under part B of title XVIII of the Social Security Act \[this part\] for diagnostic tests (described in section 1861(s)(3) of such Act \[[section 1935x(s)(3) of this title][/us/usc/t42/s1935x/s/3]\], but excluding clinical diagnostic laboratory tests) which are commonly performed by independent suppliers, sold as a service to physicians, and billed by such physicians, in order to determine the reasonableness of payment amounts for such tests (and for associated professional services component of such tests).
+>     The Secretary of Health and Human Services shall review payment levels under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] for diagnostic tests (described in section 1861(s)(3) of such Act \[[42 U.S.C.
+1935x(s)(3)][/us/usc/t42/s1935x/s/3]\], but excluding clinical diagnostic laboratory tests) which are commonly performed by independent suppliers, sold as a service to physicians, and billed by such physicians, in order to determine the reasonableness of payment amounts for such tests (and for associated professional services component of such tests).
 The Secretary may require physicians and suppliers to provide such information on the purchase or sale price (net of any discounts) for such tests as is necessary to complete the review and make the adjustments under this subsection.
 The Secretary shall also review the reasonableness of payment levels for comparable in-office diagnostic tests.

 >     “(2) __Establishment of revised payment screens.—__

->     If, as a result of such review, the Secretary determines, after notice and opportunity of at least 60 days for public comment, that the current prevailing charge levels (under the third and fourth sentences of section 1842(b) of the Social Security Act \[subsec. (b) of this section\]) for any such tests or associated professional services are excessive, the Secretary shall establish such charge levels at levels which, consistent with assuring that the test is widely and consistently available to medicare beneficiaries, reflect a reasonable price for the test without any markup.
+>     If, as a result of such review, the Secretary determines, after notice and opportunity of at least 60 days for public comment, that the current prevailing charge levels (under the third and fourth sentences of section 1842(b) of the Social Security Act \[[42 U.S.C.
+1395u(b)][/us/usc/t42/s1395u/b]\]) for any such tests or associated professional services are excessive, the Secretary shall establish such charge levels at levels which, consistent with assuring that the test is widely and consistently available to medicare beneficiaries, reflect a reasonable price for the test without any markup.
 Alternatively, the Secretary, pursuant to guidelines published after notice and opportunity of at least 60 days for public comment, may delegate to carriers with contracts under section 1842 of the Social Security Act the establishment of new prevailing charge levels under this paragraph.
 When such charge levels are established, the provisions of section 1842(j)(1)(D) of such Act shall apply in the same manner as they apply to a reduction under section 1842(b)(8)(A) of such Act.”

  __Adjustment for Maximum Allowable Actual Charge__

 [Pub.
 L. 100–203, title IV, § 4054(b)][/us/pl/100/203/s4054/b], formerly § 4053(b), Dec.
 22, 1987, [101 Stat.
 1330–97][/us/stat/101/1330-97], as renumbered by [Pub.
 L. 100–360, title IV, § 411(f)(14)][/us/pl/100/360/s411/f/14], July 1, 1988, [102 Stat.
 781][/us/stat/102/781], provided that:

-> “In the case of a physician who did not have actual charges under title XVIII of the Social Security Act \[this subchapter\] for a procedure in the calendar quarter beginning on April 1, 1984, but who establishes to the satisfaction of a carrier that he or she had actual charges (whether under such title or otherwise) for the procedure performed prior to June 30, 1984, the carrier shall compute the maximum allowable actual charge under section 1842(j) of the Social Security Act \[subsec. (j) of this section\] for such procedure performed by such physician in 1988 based on such physician’s actual charges for the procedure.”
+> “In the case of a physician who did not have actual charges under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] for a procedure in the calendar quarter beginning on April 1, 1984, but who establishes to the satisfaction of a carrier that he or she had actual charges (whether under such title or otherwise) for the procedure performed prior to June 30, 1984, the carrier shall compute the maximum allowable actual charge under section 1842(j) of the Social Security Act \[[42 U.S.C.
+1395u(j)][/us/usc/t42/s1395u/j]\] for such procedure performed by such physician in 1988 based on such physician’s actual charges for the procedure.”

  __Physician Payment Studies; Definitions of Medical and Surgical Procedures__